metacursion/gravalax/README.md

 ## Usage
 `node index.js FooService.cls` will generate FooService and FooServiceExample components, related JS controllers and helpers.

-Now, Include it in your component markup as
+Now, include it in your component markup as

 `<c:FooService aura:id="FooService"/>`